SignLink/Signchat-Frontend/README.md

 # 3 Install the required packages
 Run `npm install` to install all the dependencies listed in the package.json file.
 It ensures that all necessary packages are downloaded and stored in the node_modules directory.

+# 4 Insert Agora project app ID
+In the settings.ts file, there's a section where you insert your app id for your project created in Agora.
+Make sure this is done before running the application or else the video call will not work

 # 4 Running the Application
 After installing the packages, run `npm start` to start the development server and open the application in your default web browser at http://localhost:3000.